pnp/powershell/pages/articles/azurefunctions.md

 ```

 Notice the super clean and simple `Connect-PnPOnline`.
 No identifiers whatsoever need to be provided.
+Nothing that could fall into wrong hands, no client secret or certificate that could expire.
 Based on the permissions assigned to the managed identity, it will be able to authenticate and authorize access to the Microsoft Graph APIs used behind the cmdlet to fetch the data.